Skye Bioscience Photograph

 Nimacimab: a differentiated peripheral CB1 inhibitor

 Nimacimab is a first-in-class CB1 inhibitor with unique characteristics supporting its potential to safely reduce weight through the mechanisms of increasing energy expenditure, improving leptin sensitivity, and modulating appetite and satiety.
-It is a monoclonal antibody that is a negative allosteric modulator.
+It is a monoclonal antibody that is a negative allosteric modulator inverse agonist of the CB1 receptor.
 Being a large molecule, nimacimab does not readily cross the blood-brain barrier and is to our knowledge the most peripherally restricted of CB1 inhibitors.
 This resulted in a very favorable safety profile in a Phase 1 trial assessing nimacimab in patients with nonalcoholic fatty liver disease.
-This included a less than 5% incidence rate of gastrointestinal adverse events.
-Skye started its CBeyondTM Phase 2 study of nimacimab in obesity in August 2024.
+This included a less than 5% incidence rate of gastrointestinal adverse events and zero neuropsychiatric adverse events, which have been an issue with small-molecule CB1 inhibitors that have greater activity in the central nervous system.
+Notably, recent work by Skye to develop and then assess nimacimab in a diet-induced obesity model in animals achieved compelling results reported in November 2024.
+These results highlighted the significant role of peripheral CB1 inhibition to induce dose-dependent weight loss without reliance on central CB1 inhibition, and strongly favor nimacimab’s distinct positioning within the class compared to central CB1 inhibition.
+Skye started its CBeyondTM obesity Phase 2 study of nimacimab in August 2024.

 Nimacimab binds to the allosteric site of the CB1 receptor, avoiding competition with endogenous ligands seeking to bind at the orthosteric site of the receptor and potentially enhancing its therapeutic window.
 With a pharmacokinetic profile of approximately 18-22 days and subcutaneous administration, nimacimab can be dosed weekly or possibly monthly, potentially improving patient adherence and convenience.